-Huntsman spiders are large, fast spiders distributed in warm climates throughout the world.
-They are notable for the way that they catch their prey.
+Huntsman spiders are large, fast spiders that live in warm climates throughout the world.
+They are named for the way that they catch their prey.

-Huntsman spiders "don't build webs to catch prey," explained entomologist Christy Bills, Invertebrate Collections manager at the Natural History Museum of Utah.
-Rather, they hunt down their prey, a habit that gives them their common name.
+Unlike many spider species, huntsman spiders "don't build webs to catch prey," said Christy Bills, an entomologist and the invertebrate collections manager at the Natural History Museum of Utah.
+Instead, these spiders hunt down their prey.

 There are thousands of subspecies in this family (Sparassidae).
 The average huntsman spider species is about 1 inch (2.5 centimeters) long with a leg span of up to 5 inches (12.7 cm), according to a 2009 article in the journal Biodiversity and Conservation.
 The giant huntsman spider (Heteropoda maxima), however, has a leg span of up to 12 inches (30 cm), making it the largest spider by diameter, according to the Proceedings of the Royal Society B (2017).
 It is often described as being "the size of a dinner plate."
 (The largest spider by weight is probably the goliath birdeater tarantula (Theraphosa blondi), according to the American Association for the Advancement of Science.)

 Because of their size, huntsman spiders are sometimes incorrectly identified as tarantulas.
 One way to tell a huntsman from a tarantula is by the position of the creature's legs.
 Most spiders' legs bend vertically under the body.
-"Huntsman spiders usually have legs that are splayed out to the sides, crablike," said Bills.
+"Huntsman spiders usually have legs that are splayed out to the sides, crablike," Bills said.
 In fact, huntsman spiders are also referred to as giant crab spiders.

-Huntsman spiders' legs have twisted joints, which allow the appendages to extend forward like a crab's.
-Their alignment allows them to move side-to-side, further explaining the crab nickname.
+Huntsman spiders' legs have twisted joints, which allow the appendages to extend forward like a crab's and their alignment allows the spider to move side-to-side, also similar to a crab.
 Males have longer legs, although females have larger bodies.
 "Colors and patterns vary," Bills said.
 The spiders' legs are typically gray or brown, and banded.